vorburger/opendaylight-bot/README.md

 ## Overview

-The ODL Bot is a software delivery automation tool.
+The ODL :robot: Bot is a software delivery automation tool.
 It originated in the OpenDaylight.org FLOSS SDN community, but could be used by other open-source communities (and for in-house proprietary code) as well.
 Its features are:

 * Multi Git repo Gerrit "managed" topics